Spring Wildlife of the Southern Lake District

 |All holidays at our Country Houses are full board accommodation including evening meal on arrival to breakfast on the day of your departure.
 All of our Country Houses have a well-stocked bar serving local beers, wine and spirits.

 √ Start your day with our extensive breakfast.

 Just relax and take it easy, or if you'd like to continue to chat with our guides and fellow guests then why not grab a drink or take part in one of our optional evening activities.

 All of our bars are stocked with locally sourced drinks so you can really soak up your surroundings.

-We start our week visiting the southwest coast of Cumbria taking in RSPB Hodbarrow where we'll take a waterside walk around Cumbria's largest coastal lagoon on the lookout for nesting Sandwich and Common terns as well as recently returned migrants such as Wheatear and Sedge Warbler.
-In the afternoon we'll continue to Eskmeals Dunes, with flowers on the dune grassland, insects and butterflies attracted to the saltmarsh and waders feeding on the estuary, we hope to see a good selection of species.
+We start our holiday visiting the southwest coast of Cumbria taking in RSPB Hodbarrow where we take a walk around Cumbria’s largest coastal lagoon on the lookout for Sandwich and Common terns as well as returned migrants such as Wheatear and Sedge Warbler, and in the afternoon, Eskmeals Dunes.
+With flowers on the dune grassland, insects and butterflies attracted to the saltmarsh and waders feeding on the estuary, we hope to see a good selection of species.

-In the morning we'll walk round Brown Robin, a typical limestone woodland with magnificent displays of spring flowers such as Bluebell and Primrose with great views over the Kent Estuary.
-We'll then move on to Foulshaw Moss where we will be on the lookout for Green hairstreak butterflies, Tree pipits and Stonechats displaying over the bog, and the Osprey returned from Africa.
+After a hearty breakfast, we’ll walk around Brown Robin, a typical limestone woodland with displays of spring flowers such as Bluebell and Primrose with views out over the Kent estuary.
+We will then move on to Foulshaw Moss where we will be on the lookout for Green hairstreak butterflies, Tree pipits and Stonechats displaying over the bog, and the Osprey returned from Africa.